 Bladder Infections Treatment Specialist Q&A

 Dr. Reddy and the team at Reddy Urgent Care clinics can help you if you are dealing with a bladder infection or other UTI.
 Contact us today!
-Consider visiting one of our locations in Downtown Long Beach CA, Bixby Knolls Long Beach CA, Huntington Beach CA, and Paramount CA.
+Consider visiting one of our locations in Downtown Long Beach CA, Bixby Knolls Long Beach CA, and Paramount CA.

 Table of Contents:

 What are the first signs of a bladder infection?

 What is the most common cause of bladder infection?